Matlefkofsky/Final364/README.md

 Steps to run:

 1)Please use python 3.5 or higher
-2)Please pip install the imports in Main.py 3)matlefkofsky364Final1 is the name of the database you must create 4)If necessary: create a username postgres and a password of 12345678
+2)Please pip install the imports in Main.py including pip3 install IMDbpy 3)matlefkofsky364Final1 is the name of the database you must create 4)If necessary: create a username postgres and a password of 12345678
 5) then type python3 Main.py runserver